This is the part 5 in a series of posts summarizing key findings from researching 17 of Cru’s Top Sending Campuses in the nation.

 - Because they will assemble their team

-- Govember –we have done this for two years now and I think it has really helped create a sending culture.
-I shared all that we do and the resources we use for that month, here – via Wisconsin
+- Govember –we have done this for two years now and I think it has really helped create a sending culture. – via Wisconsin

 - We continue to really push Summer Missions and have started to really push Vision Trips

 - “Summer Missions are the lead measure for full time staff” – Wisconsin

 - “There’s a good chance if students go on Spring Break overseas, then STINT will be on their radar”

 - Junior Recruiting Dinner – via Virginia Tech